 Future Meetings & Agenda

 The Allamakee County Conservation Board will meet in regular session at 1:00 P.M.
-Tuesday October 6, 2020 at the Driftless Area Education and and Visitor Center located 1944 Columbus Road Lansing, Iowa.
-Board members may attend an optional lunch at 11: 30 A.M.
-Shep’s River Side located at 10 Front Street Lansing, Iowa.
-The Allamakee County Conservation Foundation will meet following the Conservation Board meeting at 2:00 P.M.
+Tuesday November 17, 2020 at the Driftless Area Education and and Visitor Center located 1944 Columbus Road Lansing, Iowa.
+Board members may attend an optional lunch at 11: 30 A.M. at Shep’s River Side located at 10 Front Street Lansing, Iowa.

 What Allamakee County Conservation Has Going On